scooter3/team-rover/README.md

 The site's data is updated daily using various services written in Java and packaged with Maven.
 It scrapes data from hockey-reference.com and nhl.com.
 Note that this was a personal project with no commercial aspect to it and all data obtained from the sites were for personal use.

+I also created a service that calls SeatGeek's API to provide links for tickets to every game.
+This only needs to be run once when the schedules are generated because they do not change throughout the season.
+I only included this as a proof of concept and because SeatGeek's API is readily available and easy to use.
+Obviously, I wasn't going to launch this for public use because selling tickets means this would be a commercial site and I would need to get permission to use the data.

 The various services can be scheduled as cron jobs or Windows scheduled tasks.
 Since I didn't have a server set up, I just scheduled the jar files to run twice a day.
 The service would scrape the data, save them as JSON files, upload them to my site's FTP server, and email me a summary of the results (success/failure and how long it took).

 If you choose to use any components from this project, you are held liable for the data and how you use it.